Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 Center for Popular Democracy Network

 - Center for Popular Democracy (501(c)(3)): $28.68 million revenue, receives government grants but distributes 259% of grant revenue throughout the network.
-Enhanced 2023 Soros Network Funding: Received $43,750 directly from Tides Center ($40,000) and Open Society Institute ($3,750), while serving as distribution hub for broader network operations.
+2023 Network Funding: Received $43,750 directly from Tides Center ($40,000) and Open Society Institute ($3,750)

 - Center for Popular Democracy Action Fund (501(c)(4)): Political advocacy arm receiving over $1 million in operational support.
-Enhanced 2023 Soros Network Funding: Received $1.38 million from multiple Open Society entities: $700,000 from Open Society Policy Center (including $500,000 for “nonpartisan civic engagement of communities of color” and $200,000 for debt relief advocacy).
-Total 2023 CDP Network Soros Funding: $743,750.
+2023 Network Funding: Received $700,000 from Open Society Policy Center for civic engagement activities.
+Total 2023 CDP Network Funding: $743,750.

 Tides Network